uberfastman/yfpy/README.md

     * `API Permissions` (**Required**): check the `Fantasy Sports` checkbox.
 You can leave the `Read` option selected (appears in an accordion expansion underneath the `Fantasy Sports` checkbox once you select it).
     * Click the `Create App` button.
     * Once the app is created, it should redirect you to a page for your app, which will show both a `Client ID` and a `Client Secret`.
-    * Make a copy of `examples/EXAMPLE-private.json`, rename it to just `private.json`, and copy the `Client ID` and `Client Secret` values to their respective fields (make sure the strings are wrapped regular quotes (`""`), NOT formatted quotes (`“”`)).
+    * Make a copy of [`test/EXAMPLE-private.json`](test/EXAMPLE-private.json), rename it to just `private.json`, and copy the `Client ID` and `Client Secret` values to their respective fields (make sure the strings are wrapped regular quotes (`""`), NOT formatted quotes (`“”`)).
 The path to this file will be needed to point YFPY to your credentials.
     * Now you should be ready to initialize the OAuth2 connection between YFPY your Yahoo account.

 ---

+<a name="usage"></a>
+### Usage

+* Follow the instructions in the [Installation](#installation) and [Setup](#setup) sections.
+* The ***first*** time you use YFPY, a browser window will open up asking you to allow your app to access your Yahoo fantasy sports data.
+You ***MUST*** hit allow, and then copy the verification code that pops up into the command line prompt where it will now be asking for verification, hit enter, and the OAuth2 three-legged handshake should be complete and your data should have been successfully retrieved.
+* YFPY should have now generated a `token.json` for you in the same directory where you stored your `private.json` credentials, and for all subsequent runs of your app, you should be able to keep retrieving Yahoo fantasy sports data using YFPY without re-verifying, since the generated refresh token should now just renew whenever you use the same `token.json` file to authenticate your app.

+---

+<a name="testing"></a>
+### Testing

+YFPY has a collection of fully functional code snippets that can be run using [pytest](https://docs.pytest.org/en/6.2.x/).
+These snippets demonstrate how to use YFPY to retrieve your Yahoo Fantasy Sports data.

+* See [`test/test_yfpy.py`](test/test_yfpy.py) for the example code snippets.
+* Before running any tests, make a copy of [`test/EXAMPLE.env`](test/EXAMPLE.env) in the [`test`](test) directory and rename it to `.env`.
+* Copy your Yahoo `Client ID` and `Client Secret` into the environment variables in `.env` so that pytest can use them when hitting the Yahoo Fantasy Sports API.
+* You can invoke the pytest tests by first changing to the test directory from the root of the YFPY repository:
+  * `cd test`
+  * `pytest test_yfpy.py`
+* If you want to run the tests from elsewhere, you will need to allow pytest to use interactive prompts:
+  * `pytest -s test/test_yfpy.py`

+---

 <a name="dependencies"></a>
 ### Dependencies

-YFPY has only been tested on macOS, but is written to be platform agnostic.
-It runs only in Python 3, and has only been tested with Python 3.7.
+YFPY has only been tested on macOS, but is written to be platform-agnostic.
+It runs only in Python 3, and has only been tested from Python 3.6 through Python 3.10.

 Direct project dependencies can be viewed in `requirements.txt`, and all dependencies, including transitive dependencies, can be viewed in `dev-requirements.txt`.